alexanderblnf/conversational-search-dataset/docs/README.md

 # MANtIS - a multi-domain information seeking dialogues datase
-##### This repo contains the implementation for obtaining a conversational search dataset

 ## Introduction
 The dataset contains conversations from the  community  question-answering portal [Stack Exchange](https://stackexchange.com)